ssilverman/TeensyDMX/README.md

 accepted.
 More generally, this will allow BREAKs that are shorter than the minimum required 88us if the MAB is shorter than 44us.

-This limitation is solvable if code is added to watch for RX line changes, but this likely won't happen until a future release.
+This limitation does not exist if the RX line is monitored.
+To monitor the line, connect it to a digital I/O-capable pin and call `setRXWatchPin` with the pin number.
+The pin cannot be the same as the RX pin.

 ## How to use